LuisAngelFonseca-IMT/2HeltecLoRa_Sender_Receiver_WifiUbidots/README.md

 - Then click on "devices" and create a "new device".
 ![Devices](images/device.png)
 - After, choose "blank device" and enter a device name and label.
-- Enter into your "new device" and click on "Add Variable".
+- Open your new device and click on "Add Variable".
 - Finally, save your credentials for next step.
 ![Ubidots](images/ubidots.png)
 ## Uploading Code